Madhyamaka: Etymology

 Madhya is a Sanskrit word meaning "middle".
 The -ma suffix is a superlative, giving madhyama the meaning of "mid-most" or "medium".
 The -ka suffix is used to form adjectives, thus madhyamaka means "middling".
 The -ika suffix is used to form possessives, with a collective sense, thus mādhyamika mean "belonging to the mid-most" (the -ika suffix regularly causes a lengthening of the first vowel and elision of the final -a).

-In a Buddhist context, these terms refer to the "middle path" (madhyama pratipada), which refers to right view (samyagdṛṣṭi) which steers clear of the metaphysical extremes of annihilationism (ucchedavāda) and eternalism (śasvatavāda).
-For example, the Sanskrit Kātyāyanaḥsūtra states that though the world "relies on a duality of existence and non-existence", the Buddha teaches a correct view which understands that:Arising in the world, Kātyayana, seen and correctly understood just as it is, shows there is no non-existence in the world.
-Cessation in the world, Kātyayana, seen and correctly understood just as it is, shows there is no permanent existence in the world.
+In a Buddhist context, these terms refer to the "middle path" (madhyamā pratipad), which refers to right view (samyagdṛṣṭi) which steers clear of the metaphysical extremes of annihilationism (ucchedavāda) and eternalism (śāsvatavāda).
+For example, the Sanskrit Kātyāyanasūtra states that though the world "relies on a duality of existence and non-existence", the Buddha teaches a correct view which understands that:Arising in the world, Kātyayana, seen and correctly understood just as it is, shows there is no non-existence in the world.
+Cessation in the world, Kātyāyana, seen and correctly understood just as it is, shows there is no permanent existence in the world.
 Thus avoiding both extremes the Tathāgata teaches a dharma by the middle path (madhyamayā pratipadā).
 That is: this being, that becomes; with the arising of this, that arises.
 With ignorance as condition there is volition ... [to be expanded with the standard formula of the 12 links of dependent origination]Though all Buddhist schools saw themselves as defending a middle path in accord with the Buddhist teachings, the name Madhyamaka refers to a school of Mahayana philosophy associated with Nāgārjuna and his commentators.
 The term Mādhyamika refers to adherents of the Madhyamaka school.
 Note that in both words the stress is on the first syllable.